flow-php/flow/CONTRIBUTING.md

 In order to run tests locally please make sure you have [docker](https://www.docker.com/) up and running.
 You also need [PHP 8.1](https://www.php.net/) and [composer](https://getcomposer.org/) to be available from your CLI.
+Even that we are supporting 3 PHP versions at time, we are using the lowest supported one for development, currently it's PHP 8.1.

 For the code coverage, please install [pcov](https://pecl.php.net/package/pcov).